 Wyoming Council for Women's Issues

-The Wyoming Council for Women's Issues is a 14-member council with representation from each of the nine Judicial Districts, four at large members, and the chief executive officers of the Wyoming Business Council.
-The Governor appoints Council members through the Boards and Council’s Application process.
+The Wyoming Council for Women's Issues is a 14-member council with representation from each of the nine Judicial Districts, four at large members, and a liaison from the Department of Workforce Services.
+The Governor appoints Council members through the Boards and Council application process.

 The Council receives its funding from the Legislature and relies on numerous volunteer hours to carry out its work.

 1965.
 Governor Clifford Hansen issued a proclamation creating the Governor's Commission on the State of Women, whereupon Wyoming became the 45th state to have such a commission.